GET EMF NEWS

 MEDIA

-Film and video are the vehicles that bring issues to the public’s attention.
-Their primary purpose is to move people to want to know more.
-It's not what people leave the theater thinking so much as what they leave the theater feeling, because feelings can drive them to take action.
-A great film is the starting point for a successful outcome.
+Film and video are dynamic vehicles that bring issues to the public’s attention.
+Their primary purpose is to engage people and make them want to know more.
+It's not just what people leave the theater knowing so much as what they leave the theater feeling, because their feelings drive them to take action.

 EMPOWERMENT

-Individuals and organizations need specific actions they can take to get involved in a meaningful way so they don’t feel overwhelmed and powerless in the face of global challenges.
-This might include downloading consumer purchasing guides so they can begin to “vote with their dollars,” offering petitions or letters they can send electronically to their elected representatives, or opportunities to volunteer or otherwise get directly involved in a grassroots activities where they live.
-Simple action items are essential for every successful social change campaign.
+Audience members need specific actions they can take to get involved in an issue they care about in a meaningful way so they don’t feel powerless or despondent in the face of the overwhelming challenges to global change.
+This might include blogging, tweeting, attending events and meetups, gathering consumer information that allows them to “vote with their dollars,” signing petitions and letters sent electronically to their elected representatives, and other opportunities to volunteer or otherwise get directly involved in a grassroots activities where they live.
+Immediate action items are essential for every successful social change campaign.

 PROJECT SELECTION